Breadcrumbs

 3MT event puts PhD research centre-stage at Waikato

-A speech on the development of ancestral Waikato pā using both a mātauranga Māori and archaeological approach won the Three Minute Thesis (3MT) Doctoral Final at the University of Waikato last week.
+A speech blending Māori wisdom and archaeology on ancestral Waikato pā won the University of Waikato's Three Minute Thesis (3MT) Doctoral Final last week.

 Isaac McIvor, a PhD student from Te Pua Wānanga ki te Ao - Faculty of Māori and Indigenous Studies, was one of 10 PhD students who were challenged to present their doctoral research in less than three minutes using only one slide, to a large crowd gathered at the Gallagher Academy of Performing Arts.